While Loop

 - Set the value of variable

-to 1. - Check if
+numberto 1. - Check if

-is less than or equal to 100. - If yes, print the value of variable
+numberis less than or equal to 100. - If yes, print the value of variable

-, increase its value by 1 and return to step 2. - If no, the program ends.
+number, increase its value by 1 and return to step 2. - If no, the program ends.

-would always be 1 and thus our loop would repeat infinitely.
+Note that if we forgot to increase number by 1 in our loop, then number would always be 1 and thus our loop would repeat infinitely.
 This would cause a program that doesn't respond and would probably terminate itself after a while.
 This is always undesirable and therefore as programmers we must be careful to avoid this error.

-In C++, we can also use a shorthand notation for increasing a value by 1: number++
+In C++, we can also use a shorthand notation for increasing a value by 1: number++ instead of number = number + 1.

 Instructions

-Create a variable number
+Create a variable number of type int with value 10.

-Create a while loop that prints numbers from 10 to 20 inclusive using the variable number
+Create a while loop that prints numbers from 10 to 20 inclusive using the variable number.

-Don't forget to increase the variable number
+Don't forget to increase the variable number by 1.

 Start programming for free